East Dundry: Second World War

-A week or so before war was declared, several London children were evacuated to East Dundry: for instance two were billeted to Spring Farm, two to The Dingle and some to The Rookery.
+A week or so before war was declared, several London children were evacuated to East Dundry; for instance, two were billeted at Spring Farm, two at The Dingle, and some at The Rookery.

-Later in the war, refugees from the bombing of Bristol stayed for instance in Spring Farm.
+Later in the war, refugees from the bombing of Bristol stayed, for instance, in Spring Farm.
 Two land girls helped in Walnut Farm and two in Spring Farm.

 Bombs and shrapnel fell in East Dundry: bombs fell in the bull pen of North Hill Farm on 3 January 1941.
 Incendiary bombs fell in the hamlet, for instance in the farmyard of Spring Farm.
 Two East Dundry men were responsible in a rota every night as fire watchers for the hamlet.

 Electricity

-Negotiations with the Electricity Board started with a meeting in Walnut Farm in 1952, with installation in 1953 of an 11kV supply from across the valley in 1953.
+Negotiations with the Electricity Board started with a meeting in Walnut Farm in 1952, with the installation in 1953 of an 11kV supply from across the valley.

 Water supply

 Wells

 The houses and farms built before about 1890 (and dating back to mediaeval and earlier times) are all geologically close to the division between clay and the higher layer of Dundry hill's oolitic limestone – this allowed wells to be sunk for them, with a reliable supply.
 Nearly all old East Dundry have wells.